Python3pkg/MyRPC/doc/features.rst

 * No external dependencies.
 * Multi-platform capability.
-* IDL-based client/server stub generation.
+* IDL-based client and server stub generation.
 * Binary capable (no need for escaping of binary data).
 * Single roundtrip protocol, ideal for HTTP (but no limited to).
-* Support various data types: string, binary, signed and unsigned integers, float, list, struct and enum.
+* Support various data types: string, binary, signed and unsigned integers, floating point, list, structure and enumeration.
 * All data types are supported on all platforms.
 * Support exceptions.
 * Correct input validation of the received messages.